 Micropigmentation is a journey.
 You will first have a design consultation.
 At this time, Jasmine will explain the tattooing process to you, and advise you about things to avoid before your treatment, and things to do to prepare yourself.
 She will discuss the result you want and design your personal tattoo.
 She will discuss medical conditions that may mean tattooing is not as suitable for you.The cost of this consultation is redeemable on your tattooing cost.

 Following your first treatment there will be shrinking and fading of your colour.
 For this reason you will always need a second visit a month after your first.
 Both of these visits are covered by your initial fee.
-Lip colour actually fades up to 80% after the first treatment.
-For other areas fading varies depending on skin type and colour, pigment colours chosen and technique of application.
+For eyebrows and eyeliner fading varies depending on skin type and colour, pigment colours chosen and technique of application.
 These issues will also be discussed at your consultation.

 A topical, anaesthetic gel is applied before and during your treatment to make the experience as comfortable as possible.
 Of course, there will always be some discomfort with tattooing, and the perception of pain is very individual.
 For most people the sensation is like a mild vibrating feeling at first , becoming tender towards the end.
 At The Mayah Clinic we have Dr Holmes available to provide a dental block for any lip colour application.